Note: This article has been updated for accuracy and comprehensiveness

-Introducing theSinglifeaccount, the insurance savings plan that offers 2.5% per annum (returns are non-guaranteed), with no lock in period and comes with a free Visa Debit card.
+Introducing the Singlife account, the insurance savings plan that offers up to 2.5% per annum (returns are non-guaranteed), with no lock in period and comes with a free Visa Debit card.
 To get things started, you only need to fund the account minimum SGD $500 and keep the value above SGD $100 to enjoy the benefits.
 There is also no fall below fee.
 The Singlife Account is also insured under SDIC (Singapore Deposit Insurance Corporation) up to SGD $100,000.

 One can sign up for an account via their Singlife app which took me about 10 minutes to get things started.
-Fund transfer is done via FAST which means funds are reflected almost immediately in your account.
+Fund transfer is done via FAST which means funds are reflected almost immediately in your Singlife account.

 Thereafter, the crediting rate will be determined by Elastiq based on the prevailing rate.
 In an environment of low interest rates offered by banks’ savings accounts, Elastiq’s interest rate is considered generous.
 As a reward for not having any partial withdrawal from your Elastiq account for the past three years, Elastiq offers a non-guaranteed loyalty bonus equivalent to 0.3% of the average monthly account value for the past 36 policy months and at every subsequent 3 policy year interval (6th, 9th, 12th, 15th, 18th Policy year and so on).